cguercio/Chess/Outline.md

 ## Scope and Objectives
   - **Scope:**
-    - Develope a playable chess game that opens in web browser.
+    - Develope a playable chess game that opens in ~web browser~ PyGame.
     - This game will not have bot functionality.
+    - This will be of modular design as a learning oppurtinity.

 ## Requirments
   - **Functional Requirments:**